zero-24/lorawan-map-app/README.md

 # DRK LoRaWAN Map App

 This is an LoRaWAN Map App which implements an public facing interface for the [LoRaWAN GPS Tracker](https://www.aeq-web.com/lorawan-gps-tracker-the-things-stack-tts-application-server/) using leaflet and OpenStreetMap.
+The JSON File Apps are based losely on [PHPSimpleCRUD-FS](https://github.com/thecodeholic/PHPSimpleCRUD-FS).

 ## How it works